Cloud SQL for MySQL

 To request the addition of a configurable Cloud SQL flag, use the Cloud SQL Discussion group.

-MySQL options preset on Cloud SQL
+MySQL options preset for Cloud SQL

 Cloud SQL runs MySQL with a specific set of options.
 If an option might impact how your applications work, we note it here for your information.